wch/r-source/ALTREP.md

-outside core R, so if a new method is added to one of these classes packages will get the default behavior until they add their own; there is no risk of getting the wrong method or a null pointer exception because of trying to access an incorrect or non-existent method. as a result of such a change.
+outside core R, so if a new method is added to one of these classes packages will get the default behavior until they add their own; there is no risk of getting the wrong method or a null pointer exception because of trying to access an incorrect or non-existent method as a result of such a change.

 With `STRSXP` or (not yet supported) `VECSXP` objects it is important